-Based in Baltimore, MD, Dr. Luke Spence enjoys a career performing and teaching throughout the DMV metropolitan area.
-He is a newly appointed faculty member at both Frostburg State University and Frederick Community College and serves as second trumpet of the Washington Chamber Orchestra.
-As a freelance orchestral musician, he performs regularly with other groups including the Fairfax Symphony, Lancaster Symphony, Reading Symphony, Mid-Atlantic Symphony, Washington Opera Society, and The New Orchestra of Washington.
-Outside of mainstream classical music, Spence has performed with Baltimore and Washington D.C. theatre companies, toured with the Peacherine Ragtime Society Orchestra, played early music with the Washington Cornett and Sackbutt Ensemble and The Choral Arts Society of Washington, and performed new works by living composers with groups such as Stage Free and the District New Music Coalition.
-In recent years he has performed at the Kennedy Center and Lincoln Center, toured across the U.S., Europe, and China, and was a featured soloist with the Washington Sinfonietta.
-His solo debut album, Twentieth Century Art Songs: Translations for Cornet and Piano will soon be released by Tonsehen records in January 2022.
+As a freelance orchestral musician, Spence can be heard performing with ensembles including the National Philharmonic, Fairfax Symphony, Lancaster Symphony, Reading Symphony, Mid-Atlantic Symphony, Two Rivers Chamber Orchestra, Washington Opera Society, and The New Orchestra of Washington.
+Outside of mainstream classical music, Spence has performed with Baltimore and Washington D.C. theatre companies, toured with the Peacherine Ragtime Society Orchestra, played on period instruments with the Washington Cornett and Sackbutt Ensemble, and premiered works by living composers with groups such as Stage Free and the District New Music Coalition.
+In recent years he has performed at the Kennedy Center and Lincoln Center, toured extensively throughout the U.S., Europe, and China, and was a featured soloist with the Washington Sinfonietta.